Southeastern NC Regional Hazard Mitigation Plan Update

 To review the local floodplain ordinance click on this link: Pender County Flood Damage Prevention Ordinance.

-FEMA’s Hazard Mitigation Assistance (MA) grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
+FEMA’s Hazard Mitigation Assistance (HMA) grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
 Currently, FEMA administers the following HMA grant programs:

 - Hazard Mitigation Grant Program (HMGP)